11 Old Sayings We Need to Bring Back

-Before the Internet, we couldn’t use memes to express ourselves.
-Instead, we used proverbs: Catchy lines that encapsulate universal truths.
+Before the internet, we couldn’t use memes to express ourselves.
+Instead, we used proverbs: catchy lines that aim to encapsulate universal truths.
 Some were introduced to the world by witty writers, and some seemed to emerge fully formed into the collective conscious.
 Many of them are still with us, but many more have fallen out of use over the centuries.
-Here are 11 that should really be brought back.

 Source: Thomas More, 1533